zollerp/RTD-AWF/source/class3/module1/module1.rst

            :align: center
            :scale: 30%

 #.
 RDP to windows machine called *win-client*.
-The Password of the instance is listed within the "Details / Documentation" Tab.
+The Password of the instance is listed within the `Details / Documentation` Tab.
     #.
 Launch Chrome.
-Spot the Folder called "Leaked Credentials Check demo".
+Spot the Folder called `Leaked Credentials Check demo`.
     #.
-Choose the bookmark called "Hackazon — Login".
+Choose the bookmark called `Hackazon — Login`.
     #.
 Login with username ``demo33@fidnet.com`` and password ``mountainman01``
     #.
 Your login is blocked by LCC as those credentials are known as leaked credentials.
     #.
-Alternatively you can also select the Arcadia bookmark in the "Leaked Credentials" Chrome Folder and you can also try other username/password combinations like usernam ``admin`` with password ``12345678``.
+Alternatively you can also select the Arcadia bookmark in the `Leaked Credentials` Chrome Folder and you can also try other username/password combinations like usernam ``admin`` with password ``12345678``.

         .. image:: ../pictures/module1/img_class3_module1_animated_1.gif
            :align: center